Inquire about the availability of documents in accessible formats.

 Accessible Vote by Mail

-Voters with disabilities can vote privately and independently by accessing and marking a ballot in a screen-readable format from any computer.
+Voters with disabilities can vote privately and independently by accessing and marking their ballot from a computer using their own assistive technology.
 Ballots must be printed out and returned to the County of Sacramento Voter Registration and Elections Department.
 Marked ballots cannot be emailed or faxed.

 Military and Overseas Voters